 Where you have a short-nosed cat, ensure that you get them regularly inspected by a vet who will need to make certain that the structure of their head as they grow is not troubling usual breathing.

 Where your cat’s snoring is a new change, but it does not appear to be getting as worse, then it is more than possible that the cause of the snoring is only minor, like a newly emerging allergy to their surrounding environment.
 Have a look round to check if anything that you have recently bought into your home could be responsible for your cats snoring.
 Also try using air conditioning or a humidifier next to your cat’s bed which will clean and dampen the air that they breathe as they sleep.
+For more options, check out our detailed reviews of cat beds and heated cat beds.

 Clearly, you must act quickly and must be very alert if your cat seems to be in pain when snoring, is finding it impossible to breath, if your cat is gasping for air, or is when they are simple breathing more quickly than normal.
 When this happens, turn to your vet immediately.